Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

 Her Guaranteed Pension Was Slashed.
-Now, Mary Hartshorne Is Fighting Back.
+Mary Hartshorne Fought Back — and Won.

-Mary Hartshorne’s retirement hasn’t turned out the way she planned.
+Mary Hartshorne’s retirement didn't turn out the way she planned.

 Mary dedicated 28 years to St. Clare’s Hospital of Schenectady, New York, where she worked in the radiology department.
 She had planned to retire on the pension she’d been promised for decades.

-But five years ago, the Catholic hospital informed more than 1,100 former employees that those pensions would be reduced or, worse, would not be coming at all.
-A lawsuit brought by AARP Foundation and several New York attorneys alleges that even after St. Clare’s closed in 2008 and received $28.5 million from the state as a pension fund bailout, officials continued to mismanage the retirement plan and mislead pensioners.
+But eight years ago, the Catholic hospital informed more than 1,100 former employees that those pensions would be stopped.
+A lawsuit brought by AARP Foundation and several New York attorneys alleged that even after St. Clare’s closed in 2008 and received $28.5 million from the state as a pension fund bailout, officials continued to mismanage the retirement plan and mislead pensioners for another decade.

-Feeling betrayed — and outraged — Mary, 73, became the face of the St. Clare’s Pension Recovery Alliance, a group fighting to reclaim the pensions they are owed.
+Feeling betrayed — and outraged — Mary, 75, became the face of the St. Clare’s Pension Recovery Alliance, a group fighting to reclaim the pensions they were owed.
 “I’m the second oldest of a big family, so being the leader, being the one that takes charge, that comes naturally,” says Mary.

 Working at a hospital for the underserved and underinsured wasn’t without sacrifice.
 Salary increases were often forgone; they were offered, but staff were told that raises for them might mean layoffs for someone else.
 “There’s no way we wanted that to happen, so we’d say, OK, we don’t have to have raises this year.’
 We were told, ‘Don’t worry because we have that pension for you.
 That’s guaranteed.’”
 Mary trusted their word.
 She knew the church wouldn’t let her down.